This is a cold call script example from a call I received from a stock broker.

 What Went Well

-One thing I think this salesperson did well on this cold call script example is that he had good energy.
-He almost sounded like he just had a cup of coffee and that he enjoys his job and I think that is good.
-He also had good pacing where he did not rush through the call and took his time with what he had to say and that was also good.
+One thing this salesperson did well on this cold call script example is that he had good energy.
+He almost sounded like he had just had a cup of coffee and that he enjoyed his job, and I think that is good.
+He also had good pacing, where he did not rush through the call and took his time with what he had to say, and that was also good.

 What Could Have Been Done Better

-One very big thing that this guy did that I did not like or really understand is that he fabricated some history of us talking in the past in terms of saying that we had spoken before and I am almost 100% positive that we have never spoken.
-This is a very bad thing to do as it can do tremendous harm to trust and credibility.
+One very big thing that this guy did that I did not like or really understand is that he fabricated some history of us talking in the past by saying that we had spoken before when I am almost 100% positive that we have never spoken.
+This is a very bad thing to do, as it can do tremendous harm to trust and credibility.

 What Objections Came Up

-I recommend that after every cold call, you should reflect back to think about what objections came up and how you or the salesperson responded to the objection.
+I recommend that after every cold call, you reflect on what objections came up and how you or the salesperson responded to them.
 In this cold call script example, the objection that I gave the stockbroker was that I was not interested.
-This guy responded in a way that we recommend which is responding by asking another question, which is good, but he asked a horrible question.
+This guy responded in a way that we recommend, which is asking another question, which is good, but he asked a horrible question.

 What Questions Could Have Been Asked

 The goal of the stock broker’s cold call should have been to get me to progress to a real conversation and that could either be setting an appointment or having a longer conversation right than on the phone.
-In order to find a reason to close for that, he could have asked some good pre-qualifying questions either before my objection or as a response to my objection.
+To find a reason to close for that, he could have asked some good pre-qualifying questions either before my objection or as a response to my objection.

 If he then got a good response from me to one of his questions in his cold call script example, he could have then tried to close me for the next step in his sales process.